pypa/pipfile/README.rst

 the final version.

 It's all about making an API for Humans, first.
 Machines, second.
-Ideally, both of these.
-If a Python-esque syntax is settled on, a parser (this library, actually) will be readily available and may have a command-line utilitity for converting the representation to JSON.
+Ideally, both of these can co-exist in harmony.
+For example, if this Python-esque syntax is settled on, a parser (this library, actually) will be readily available and may have a command-line utilitity for converting the representation to JSON.

 Example Pip Integration (Eventually)